Languages, Literatures, and Cultures, School of (SLLC)College of Arts and Humanities

 The School of Languages, Literatures, and Cultures is the primary academic unit devoted to instruction and research in the world's languages, literatures, and cultures.
-It consists of the Departments of East Asian Languages and Cultures; French and Italian; Germanic Studies; Middle Eastern Studies; Russian; Spanish and Portuguese; and the Second Language Acquisition program.
+It consists of the Departments of East Asian Languages and Cultures, French and Italian, Germanic Studies, Middle Eastern Studies, Russian, Spanish and Portuguese, as well as Second Language Acquisition programs.
 It offers undergraduate majors in Arabic Studies, Chinese, French Language and Literature, Germanic Studies, Italian Studies, Japanese, Persian Studies, Romance Languages, Russian Language and Literature, and Spanish Language, Literatures, and Cultures.
 Minors can be earned in Arabic, Chinese Language, French Studies, Germanic Language and Literatures, Italian Language and Culture, Japanese, Korean Studies, Persian Studies, Portuguese Language, Literatures, and Cultures, Russian Studies, Spanish Language and Cultures, and Spanish Language, Business, and Cultures.
 Language and culture instruction through the advanced level is available in Hebrew as well.
 The School offers study abroad programs in many countries, both short and long-term.
-Its Language House, a residential immersion facility for approximately 100 students, is one of the most successful living-learning programs on campus, including immersion in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Persian, Russian, and Spanish.
-Its FOLA program offers individualized instruction in Turkish and Urdu.
+Its Language House, a residential immersion facility for approximately 100 students, is one of the most successful living-learning programs on campus, and offers immersion experiences in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Persian, Russian, and Spanish.

-East Asian Languages and Cultures (EALL - Chinese, Japanese, Korean)
+East Asian Languages and Cultures (Chinese, Japanese, Korean)

 Distinguished Senior Lecturer: Amodeo*

 Senior Lecturer: Deigan*